Get Squared

 Get Squared is the second studio album by Nigerian musical duo P-Square.
 It was released in May 2005, by the duo's own label "Square Records".
 A breakthrough success, the album spawned several hit singles including "Bizzy Body", "Temptation", "Say Your Love", and "Omoge Mi".
 On 15 May 2009, the album was released on iTunes.

+Critical reception

+In a retrospective review for Guardian Life, Chiagoziem Onyekwena wrote that Get Squared was the album that "really turned the dancing duo into legitimate pop stars."
+He added that its reputation as a "classic" was "largely based on impact more than anything else" and that it "hasn't aged as well" as comparable albums.
+Pulse Nigerias Adeayo Adebiyi called Get Squared was a "hit-filled multi-genre album" that "rocketed [P-Square] to stardom."
+He praised its "bold interpretation of hip hop and R&B" and visual style that "perfectly communicated the superstardom they craved," and concluded that it was "a classic that shaped a generation" and "redefined what it means to be a Nigerian pop star."